williehao/nginx-certbot/README.md

 ```

 #### How to check more messages
-you can check log file from crontab.log or /var/log/letsencrypt/letsencrypt.log, it will be give you very more detail messages
+you can check log file from crontab.log or /var/log/letsencrypt/letsencrypt.log, which will give you very more detailed messages

 ### You will get the CA key
 ![image](https://user-images.githubusercontent.com/15116422/223049908-d384feb5-49dc-43f4-a602-c094a87c72d8.png)